PurpleHullPeas/MPMD-AutoBedLevel-Cal/advanced/Advanced_Readme.md

 ![0.2 mm Nozzle Bed Leveling](https://raw.githubusercontent.com/PurpleHullPeas/MPMD-AutoBedLevel-Cal/PurpleHullPeas-advanced_readme/images/BedLeveling_SmallNozzle_Final.jpg)

 If you have performed all of the recommended hardware alignments, calibrated your machine properly, and you are using a 0.4 mm nozzle, then you should not need anything else beyond a few adhesion and slicer settings changes (covered in the first point here).
 However, if you're not using a perfectly flat surface, using a 0.2 mm nozzle, or you did not do all of the previously mentioned recommendations, then you may have to do some additional work.
-It is also important to note that the bed probe readings (and therefore also the heatmap) only makes sense if you have performed all of the recommended hardware upgrades/alignments/calibrations.
+It is also important to note that the bed probe readings (and therefore also the heat map) only makes sense if you have performed all of the recommended hardware upgrades/alignments/calibrations.

 1. Look for "FAQ: Bed Adhesion and First Layer Help!" in the table of contents of the [Calibration Roadmap](https://www.reddit.com/r/mpminidelta/comments/bzm1s2/updated_mpmd_calibration_guide_and_faq/).
 I am not going to repeat everything here.
 These should be your first courses of action.
 If you have done everything that you were supposed to do, then this should be enough with a 0.4 mm nozzle.

 2. Try using a different calibration pattern for the script input (-patt).
 This script is highly experimental, so I cannot always tell you which calibration pattern may work better/worse for you.

 3. You may need to make a few eyeball tweaks to your final M666 XYZ values to make the first layer a bit flatter.
+Dennis's Note: Probably only needed if you performed the M666 alignment at a radius >25mm.

 4. My second MPMD has a WhamBam Flexplate installed directly to the stock surface.
 I temporarily removed the flexplate, set a $2 five-inch craft mirror on top of the magnet (using a thermal pad), and then calibrated M665/M666.
 I swapped the mirror back out for the FlexPlate when performing G29.
 This immediately yielded better test print results versus trying a bunch of calibration patterns on the non-flat surface.
+Dennis's Note: I stuck my magnet to a glass plate first, so my results are excellent with my removable steel plate.

 5. aegean-odyssey's MPMD Marlin 1.1.X has additional post-processing options.
 After running G29, also running G29 C1 can fit a least-squares fit plane to the bed mesh.
 G29 C1 probably works better with a glass plate.
 For a non-flat surface, one of his [experimental bed mesh post-processing scripts](https://github.com/aegean-odyssey/mpmd-calibration-experimental) may work better for you.